fxfan/scala-with-cats-ja/src/pages/indexed-types/phantom-type.md

 For example, `<h1>` means a heading at level one, and `<p>` means a paragraph.
 An opening tag is closed by a corresponding closing tag such as `</h1>` for `<h1>` and `</p>` for `<p>`.

 There are rules that control where tags are allowed.
 The complete set of tags, and their associated rules, is very complex.
-We'll use the following much simplified rules:
+We'll use the following, much simplified, rules:

 - the `body` tag can only contain block level tags;
 - block level tags are `h1` and `p` and can only contain inline tags; and